AlphaDDA: Strategies for Adjusting the Playing Strength of a Fully Trained AlphaZero System to a Suitable Human Training Partner: Results

-The skill of AlphaZero will depend on the values of its parameters.
-To effectively change AlphaZero's skill by varying its parameters, it needs to investigate the dependence of the skill on each parameter.
-Here, I examine the relationship between the Elo rating of AlphaZero and the values of two parameters: the number of simulations $N_\mathrm{sim}$ and $C_\mathrm{puct}$. $N_\mathrm{sim}$ is the times to search a game tree in MCTS and will directly affect the decision of a move. $C_\mathrm{puct}$ is a parameter in the UCT score and will affect tree search.
-The DNN of AlphaZero with the changed parameter has the same weights as AlphaZero used in Sec. \ref{sec:results_Elo}.
+The skill of AlphaZero depends on the values of its parameters.
+To effectively change AlphaZero's skill by varying its parameters, the dependence of the skill on each parameter needs to be investigated.
+This subsection examines the relationship between the Elo rating of AlphaZero and the values of two parameters: the number of simulations $N_\mathrm{sim}$ and $C_\mathrm{puct}$. $N_\mathrm{sim}$ is the number of times a game tree is searched in MCTS and directly affects the decision of a move. $C_\mathrm{puct}$ is a parameter in the UCT score and affects the tree search.
+The DNN of AlphaZero with the changed parameter has the same weights as those of AlphaZero used in Sec. \ref{sec:results_Elo}.
 In other words, AlphaZero with the changed parameter is already trained.
-The opponents are AlphaZero, MCTS1, MCTS2, Minimax, and Random.
-Opponents' Elo ratings are fixed to the values in Tab. \ref{tab:elos}.
+The opponents are AlphaZero, MCTS1, MCTS2, Minimax1, and Random.
+The opponents' Elo ratings were fixed to the values listed in Tab. \ref{tab:elos}.
 AlphaZero with the changed parameter plays 50 games with each opponent (25 games when AlphaZero with the changed parameter is the first player and 25 games when AlphaZero with the changed parameter is the second player).

 Fig. \ref{fig:parameters}A shows that the Elo rating depends on $N_\mathrm{sim}$ for all the games.
 The Elo ratings increase with $N_\mathrm{sim}$ for all the games.
 For Connect4, the Elo rating quickly increases from 5 to 20 simulations.
 No significant change in the Elo rating is observed from 40 simulations for Connect4.
-For 6x6 Othello and Othello, the Elo ratings increase with $N_\mathrm{sim}$ and do not significantly change from 200 simulations.
+For 6x6 Othello and Othello, the Elo ratings increase with $N_\mathrm{sim}$ and do not change significantly from 200 simulations.
 These results show that the skill of AlphaZero depends on $N_\mathrm{sim}$.
-However, AlphaZero is not weak enough even though $N_\mathrm{sim} = 1$ because the Elo rating of AlphaZero is yet larger than one of Random when $N_\mathrm{sim} = 1$.
+However, AlphaZero is not weak enough even though $N_\mathrm{sim} = 1$ because the Elo rating of AlphaZero is still larger than that of Random when $N_\mathrm{sim} = 1$.

-Fig. \ref{fig:parameters}B shows that dependence of the Elo rating on $C_\mathrm{puct}$.
-The Elo rating dose not significantly change with $C_\mathrm{puct}$ apart from $C_\mathrm{puct} = 0$ for all the games.
+Fig. \ref{fig:parameters}B shows the dependence of the Elo rating on $C_\mathrm{puct}$.
+The Elo rating does not change significantly with $C_\mathrm{puct}$ apart from $C_\mathrm{puct} = 0$ for all the games.
 This result suggests that we cannot control the skill of AlphaZero by changing $C_\mathrm{puct}$.